Reviewer Guidelines

 - Evaluation Criteria: Use the drop-down menus for each of the seven criteria

-- Review and Evaluation: Provide your comprehensive assessment
+- Review and Evaluation: Provide your comprehensive written assessment

 To assist your review, the following automated checks are performed on each submission before you see it: